Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Background and Related Work

 \subsection{Bibliometrics and Software Engineering}

-No other studies have applied scientometric or bibliometric techniques to the specific field of software testing.
+Our study is the first to apply scientometric or bibliometric techniques to the software testing field.
 However, bibliometric techniques have been applied to other aspects of software engineering (SE).
+In Table~\ref{tab:related_work}, we contrast our study to related work.
+Below, we further elaborate on the specific studies.
+In general, we focus on analysis of research topics and the connections between topics, and do not analyze authorship trends.
+Our focus and chosen analysis methods enable a deep characterization of the connections between topics and low-level publication keywords in software testing.

-Garousi and M\"{a}ntyl\"{a} performed a bibliometric analysis of more than 70,000 SE studies, finding that the most popular research topics were web services, mobile and cloud computing, industrial case studies, source code, and test generation~\cite{Garousi16:SEBib}.
-They found that a small number of large countries produce the majority of studies, while small European countries are proportionally the most active in the field.
-Garousi and Fernandes used this set of studies to assess questions related to quantity versus impact of SE research~\cite{Garousi17:Quantity}.
-They broadly found that journal articles have more impact than conference publications, and that studies from English speaking researchers have more visibility and impact.
+Garousi and M\"{a}ntyl\"{a} performed a bibliometric analysis of more than 70,000 general SE publications, finding that the most popular research topics were web applications, mobile and cloud computing, industrial case studies, source code, and automated test generation~\cite{Garousi16:SEBib}.
+Our identified research topics include all of these except source code---which is subsumed by other topics---and case studies.
+In our study, case studies would be categorized based on the problems they address.
+They also found that a small number of large countries produce the majority of publications, while small European countries are proportionally the most active in the field.

+Garousi and Fernandes used the same set of publications to assess questions related to quantity versus the impact of SE research~\cite{Garousi17:Quantity}.
+They broadly found that journal articles have more impact than conference publications and that publications from English-speaking researchers have more visibility and impact.
+Both studies also used Scopus to gather publications, but had a different focus from our study (all of ``software'', rather than software testing).
+The studies also differ in their analysis methods.
+Rather than co-word analysis, the authors of both studies used citation-based analyses.
+Co-word analysis allows examination of the connections between topics.

 Karanatsiou et al. targeted SE publications from 2010-2017 for analysis, identifying top institutions and scholars from this period~\cite{Karanatsiou19:SE}.
 Wong et al. did the same for the periods of 2001-2005~\cite{Wong08:Scholars}, 2002-2006~\cite{Wong09:Scholars}, and 2003-2007 and 2004-2008~\cite{Wong11:Scholars}.
 Garousi et al. also performed bibliometric analysis, specifically, on the SE research communities in Canada~\cite{Garousi10:Canada} and Turkey~\cite{Garousi15:SETurkish}.
+These studies differ from our own in their focus on the authors of publications, rather than research topics.